next-boost/hybrid-disk-cache/README.md

 # hybrid-disk-cache

-A hybrid disk cache library that utilized both the solid SQLite3 database and the file system.
+A hybrid disk cache library that utilizes both a solid SQLite3 database and the file system.

 ```bash
 yarn add @next-boost/hybrid-disk-cache
 ```

-When the value is larger than 10 kilobytes, it will be written to the file system, otherwise saved in SQLite3 database.
+When the value is larger than 10 kilobytes, it will be written to the file system; otherwise, it's saved in the SQLite3 database.

-The benefits of using this kind of hybrid cache are:
+The benefits of using this hybrid cache are:

-- Always use the small footprint and high performace SQLite3 index.
+- Always uses the small footprint and high-performance SQLite3 index.
-- Using file system for larger files.
-No need to run `vacuum` for releasing space
+- Uses the file system for larger files.
+No need to run `vacuum` for releasing space.

-Also, here are some bonus:
+Additional features:

 - 100% test coverage
-- Pure Typescript
+- Pure TypeScript
 - Used in production with 300K keys
-- SQLite3's indices will always be used when searching for a key. (which is FAST)
+- SQLite3's indices are always used when searching for a key (which is FAST)

 This hybrid idea is inspired by [`python-diskcache`](https://github.com/grantjenks/python-diskcache).
-We used it in our Python production stack, and it works just as great as what we'd expected.
+We use it in our Python production stack, and it works just as well as expected.

 ## APIs